T

 Insider tips

-• Purchase a Stockholm Pass for potential savings on attractions and public transport if visiting many paid sites.
+• Consider purchasing a Stockholm Pass for access to many attractions and public transport.

-• Embrace 'fika' – the Swedish tradition of coffee and pastry breaks.
+• Embrace 'fika', the Swedish tradition of coffee and a pastry break.

 • Book popular restaurants and tours in advance, especially during peak season.